 Maivin Workflow

-In this workflow, you will explore recording MCAPs from the Maivin which will be used to create and annotate datasets.
+In this workflow, you will explore recording MCAPs from the Maivin which will be used to create and annotate datasets with 2D bounding boxes and segmentation masks.
 Once the dataset has been annotated, you will start training and validating your Vision model using the dataset captured.
 Finally, you will deploy the model back to the Maivin for inference.

-If you have an EdgeFirst Platform, follow this tutorial to see how to capture and upload datasets into EdgeFirst Studio.
-Use your browser to connect to the Web UI of the remote device, enter the following URL https://<hostname>/
+If you have a Maivin, follow this tutorial to see how to capture and upload datasets into EdgeFirst Studio.
+Use your browser to connect to the Web UI of the remote device, enter the following URL https://<hostname>/.

 Note